 Consuming too much salt can cause your body to retain excess fluid, especially if you have a condition that affects your kidneys or liver — or if you don’t drink enough water.

 This excess fluid buildup can cause bloating and make clothing uncomfortable.
-If you find yourself consuming too much salt, you can detox yourself of the extra water weight.
+If you consume too much salt, you can detox yourself of the extra water weight.

 While it may sound counterintuitive, increasing your water intake is one of the best ways to eliminate excess water weight from consuming too much salt.

-Increasing your intake of potassium-rich foods — which counterbalances some of sodium’s effects — also helps.
-Foods rich in potassium include potatoes, squash, kidney beans, bananas, and spinach (54).
+Increasing your intake of potassium-rich foods — which counterbalance some of sodium’s effects — also helps.
+Foods rich in potassium include potatoes, squash, kidney beans, bananas, and spinach (